madeintandem/fig_rails_demo/README.md

 ## Prereqs

-This requires you have docker ready to run on your machine.
+* Docker (boot2docker for osx)
+* Ruby 1.9.3 or higher

 ###For OSX

-We need to install virtualbox, boot2docker and fig. If you don't have brew cask installed, then you can't run these two glorious commands and get to go all clicky clicky on your mousey mouse.
+We need to install virtualbox, boot2docker and fig. If you don't have [brew cask](https://github.com/caskroom/homebrew-cask) installed, then you can't run these two glorious commands and get to go all clicky clicky on your mousey mouse.

 ```
 brew cask install virtualbox